-Additionally, technical (production related) workshops related to the Agriculture Opportunities Assessment identified in Step 1 can also be completed if required.
+Additionally, technical (production related) workshops recommended through an Agriculture Opportunities Assessment (Step 1) can also be completed, if required.

 - B.C.
-Ministry of Agriculture staff approves the project proposal (DOCX)
+Ministry of Agriculture staff review the application

-- Project is completed as per the project proposal (DOCX) (90 days)
+- Project is completed within 90 days as per the project proposal set out in the application

 - B.C.
-Ministry of Agriculture pays Qualified Business Consultant directly
+Ministry of Agriculture reviews the submission package and pays Qualified Business Consultant directly

 - Consultant and Applicant complete a short on-line survey